 Strategy and Geopolitics is the title I use to explore the impact that geo-political issues and events has on business strategy and the affect that international companies have on the global geo-political landscape.
-These issues are explored in a book on the topic published by Emerald last summer as well as courses in IESE’s full time MBA program as well as its Global Executive MBA.
+These issues are explored in a book on the topic published by Emerald in 2017 as well as courses in IESE’s full time MBA program as well as its Global Executive MBA.

 The basic premise of Strategy and Geo-politics is that Senior Executives do not know as much as they could about many of the political and geo-political issues at play in countries that they are currently or planning to do business in and that faced with overwhelming global complexity they rely on oversimplified frameworks to make decisions and complex matrix organizations to make things happen.

 To make matters more complicated, modern matrix organizations no longer have Sr. Managers in place at the country level who can reliably inform Sr. Management at headquarters and also act as corporate ambassador at the national level.
 Even when companies do have a local representative, many of these people are on rotational international assignments and sometimes do not find the time to learn the local languages or dig deeply into the country’s history and political situation.

 For Sr. Executives and Board Members of firms pursuing international expansion, Strategy and Geo-politics provides a framework with which they can approach global complexity at a deeper level.